flexie/eas-4803-8803-ccs/docs/Assignments/Exercise5.md

 https://github.com/slimgroup/GenSPGL.jl

  - Is this solution closer to the true one?
  - Look at the predicted signal for this solution, do you see a difference with the true signal?
 Can we really say that this is a better solution?

 ```julia
 using GenSPGL
 # Pkg.clone("https://github.com/slimgroup/GenSPGL.jl")
 ```

+    ┌ Info: Recompiling stale cache file /home/yzhang3198/.julia/compiled/v1.2/GenSPGL/1rFbK.ji for GenSPGL [46767539-6b09-4d43-90af-09e8ecbe3fb9]
+    └ @ Base loading.jl:1240

 ```julia